 There was, however, a catch.
 “My mom cleverly put pieces of string on it, so the keys came with strings attached,” she says.

 Her mom told her that before she could drive the car, she’d have to find a job to pay for the insurance and gas.

 “This was the first foray into adulthood,” she says.
 She’s grateful, she says, to her parents, though, for making her work hard for what she wanted.
 “That’s really when I started sort of doing things for myself,” she says.
 “They’ve instilled in me a sense of independence.”

-“It’s letting go,” says Michele Wloch, a Brownstown mother of three.
+“It’s letting go,” says Michele Wloch, a mother of three who lived in Brownstown at the time of interview.
 “As they get older and they’re living at home, you have a little bit of letting go.
 When they first get their driver’s permit and they’re out driving around, there’s gradual letting go, but when they actually move out of the house, I think it’s complete letting go.
 Everything is theirs now, and you don’t play an active role, really, in that anymore.”

 When children are young, there’s lots of books telling us what to expect at different age milestones, “but when our children grow up, issues and problems arise that we never ever anticipated, never even thought of,” says Southfield psychologist Loretta Polish, who teaches a class on parenting adult children.